Janeweightman/Credit-card-churn-analysis/README.md

 * *Extract Transform load pipeline with data cleaning in Jupyter notebooks.*
 * *Visualisations: pie chart, histogram, bar chart and scatter plot.*
 # Ethical considerations
-Financial data is highly sensitive and requires compliance to GDPR and other regulations, in order to project sensitive infomation I have anonymised the data by removing client numbers.
+Financial data is highly sensitive and requires compliance to GDPR and other regulations, in order to protect sensitive infomation I have anonymised the data by removing client numbers.

 # Technologies used
 * Visual Studio Code